nabijaczleweli/tweetr/README.md

 App secret: ...
 ```

-Then, authorise users by pasting the provided link into a logged-in browser the nentering the resulting PIN:
+Then, authorise users by pasting the provided link into a logged-in browser then entering the resulting PIN:

 ```sh
 not-stakkr add-user